Sampsoon/vibey_lsp/DESGIN.md

 * Stream json response rather then wait for the whole thing
 * Scrub inputs to service workers
 * Add effect to code tokens that have definitions

+### Bugs
+* Figure out why extension does not always fire for code blocks